 The CP Holiday Train

-In 1999, Canadian Pacific started running the CP Holiday Train fundraiser.
-Each December, the brightly decorated train travels across the continent, stopping along the way to provide free concerts from a converted boxcar-stage.
+In 1999, Canadian Pacific began running the CP Holiday Train fundraiser.
+Each December, the brightly decorated train travels across the continent, stopping along the way to provide free concerts from a converted boxcar stage.
 Concertgoers are encouraged to bring donations of food or cash.
 Anything raised in a community goes to its local food bank.
 The Holiday Train makes more than 150 stops on its three-week journey.
 The stops are listed on the website.
-Be sure you get there in time to see the train pull in.
-The entire length is covered in lights, and the entertainers sing their way into town on the boxcar stage.
+Be sure you get there in time to see the train pull in -- the entire length is covered in lights, and the entertainers sing their way into town on the boxcar stage.